danielbconley/WebScraper_v1.2/README.md

 After setting up, navigate to the folder containing your script in a terminal or command prompt and run the main.py script.

-I've included a sample video on my YouTube.
-You can access it by clicking [here](https://youtube.com/shorts/ZNIUgRpytX0?feature=share)
+I've included a sample video on my YouTube, you can access it by clicking [here](https://youtube.com/shorts/ZNIUgRpytX0?feature=share)